Clinical Trials (PDQ®)

-2. Patients may not be receiving any agents not approved by the FDA within the past four weeks.
+2. Patients may not be receiving any agents not approved by the Food and Drug Administration (FDA) within the past four weeks.

 3. Patients with known brain metastases should be excluded from this clinical trial because of their poor prognosis and because they often develop progressive neurologic dysfunction that would confound the evaluation of neurologic and other adverse events.

-4. Mean QTc greater than 470 msec (with Bazett's correction) in screening electrocardiogram or history of familial long QT syndrome.
+4. Mean QTc greater than 470 msec (with Bazett's correction) in screening electrocardiogram or history of familial long Q wave, T wave (QT) syndrome.

 5. Greater than +1 proteinuria on two consecutive dipsticks taken no less than 1 week apart.

 6. Uncontrolled intercurrent illness including, but not limited to hypertension, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements.